raphael-proust/raphael-proust.github.io/cv.md

 development requirements of the [Tezos](https://tezos.com/) project.
 I am still working at Nomadic Labs, on Tezos and other related projects.
 Some of the items below are on-going.
 All items are written in past tense for consistency.

+- **Internal training**

+	I organised and ran a training session focused on the Lwt library: basic uses, best practices, etc.

+	(I expanded the slides into a [tutorial](/code/lwt-part-1.html).)

 - **Code review** and **merging**